RockLib/RockLib.Serialization/docs/NamedSerializers.md

 sidebar_position: 3
 ---

+# :warning: Deprecation Warning :warning:

+This library has been deprecated and will no longer receive updates.

+---

-# How to configure and use named serializers
+## How to configure and use named serializers

 If an application needs to use different serializers depending on the scenario, then _named serializers_ are used.
 By default, serializers are named "default", so named serializers should given any name other than "default".
 To serialize or deserialize with a named serializer, pass a value for the optional `name` parameter in the `ToJson`, `FromJson`, `ToXml`, or `FromXml` extension methods.